merely-useful/py-rse/index.md

-She used to be intimidated by the Unix shell, but now Amira finds it an essential part of her everyday work: she uses shell scripts to automate data processing tasks, she runs her own command line tools she wrote in Python, and issues countless commands to Git.
+She used to be intimidated by the Unix shell, but now Amira finds it an essential part of her everyday work: she uses shell scripts to automate data processing tasks, she runs her own command-line tools she wrote in Python, and issues countless commands to Git.
 Her comfort with the shell is also helping as she learns how to run her analyses on a remote computing cluster